Why Grow Winter Flowers in India?

 - Survives hot Indian balconies in pots

-You may also be interested in seasonal plants guide.
+You may also be interested in outdoor plants guide.

 Scientific name: Viola tricolor var. hortensis